alphagov/govuk-developer-docs/source/manual/get-started.html.md

 Welcome to GOV.UK.

-Follow the steps on this page to get your GDS development environment running with a [VirtualBox](https://www.virtualbox.org/) VM, managed and configured by [Vagrant](http://vagrantup.com/).
+Follow the steps on this page to get your GOV.UK development environment running with a [VirtualBox](https://www.virtualbox.org/) VM, managed and configured by [Vagrant](http://vagrantup.com/).

 > You'll need to use a Mac to follow this guide.